Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 ```bash
 --preset 4 --enable-variance-boost 1 --tf-strength 1 --sharpness 1 --tile-columns 1 --crf 25 --film-grain 4 --luminance-qp-bias 25
 ```

+Again, remember to drop `--luminance-qp-bias 25` if your source has a PQ transfer.

 ## Fork-Specific Parameters